bitmovin/bitmovin-player-web-integrations-yospace/README.md

 tweaks: {
     ...
-    file_protocol : true, // Required if app is being loaded from file system app_id : "Ff4zhu5kqV.TizenBitmovinPlayerAppMode" // this Tizen App Id should also be allow-listed in Player License and optionally, Analaytics License
+    file_protocol : true, // Required if app is being loaded from file system app_id : "Ff4zhu5kqV.TizenBitmovinPlayerAppMode" // this Tizen App Id should also be allow-listed in Player License and optionally, Analytics License
 }
 ```